 By the early 20th century, Vino Nobile di Montepulciano had almost been forgotten.
 However, in 1933, at the first exhibition of local wines in Siena, an estate presented a noble red wine that won great acclaim.
 Other producers followed suit and by the 1960s, there was a concerted move towards winegrowing principally for the production of Vino Nobile di Montepulciano.

 Since the mid 1970s, Avignonesi has played a leading role in what can genuinely be called a ‘quality revolution’ in Vino Nobile, conducting extensive research and experimentation in growing Sangiovese.
 It has been able to pinpoint the characteristics and specific qualities which distinguish Montepulciano wines from the other well-known Tuscan Sangiovese wines, such as Brunello di Montepulciano and Chianti Classico, thereby situating Montepulciano on the map for wine lovers worldwide.

 On July 1st 1980, Vino Nobile di Montepulciano became the first Italian red wine to sport the D.O.C.G.
 (Denominazione di Origine Controllata e Garantita) neck strip.
 This recognition ranks it alongside the most prestigious wines in Italy and the rest of the world.

-We have a total of eight vineyards within the Montepulciano region in five different locations to ensure a diversified range of soils that can produce a Vino Nobile di Montepulciano that truly expresses the complexity of the Montepulciano terroir.
+We have a total of eight vineyards within the Montepulciano region in eight different locations to ensure a diversified range of soils that can produce a Vino Nobile di Montepulciano that truly expresses the complexity of the Montepulciano terroir.